testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 ## Rule Details

-Methods for simulating events in Testing Library ecosystem -`fireEvent` and `userEvent`- do NOT return any Promise, with an exception of `userEvent.type` and `userEvent.keyboard`, which delays the promise resolve only if [`delay` option](https://github.com/testing-library/user-event#typeelement-text-options) is specified.
+Methods for simulating events in Testing Library ecosystem -`fireEvent` and `userEvent` prior to v14 - do NOT return any Promise, with an exception of `userEvent.type` and `userEvent.keyboard`, which delays the promise resolve only if [`delay` option](https://github.com/testing-library/user-event#typeelement-text-options) is specified.